Nose Grab Jump

 After Take Off Pic A.

 Assuming that you can jump directly after take off check your balance and then casually grab the tail.
 To grab the nose from your big chill position with both knees up will be very difficult unless you’ve been hard at the yoga.
-From the Off As a result there are a couple of points worth your consideration.
+As a result there are a couple of points worth your consideration.

 No-1 is a good positive kite send, with a decent pull and push on the bar to get the kite moving back past 12.
 Going up with the kite behind you will rock you back and as a result bring the nose of the board up.
 Secondly bring your front knee up towards you.
 Thirdly leave your back leg straight.
 And finally aim to get the grab in on the way up, before you redirect the kite so that the bar is not in your way.
 In the photo straight away after takeoff, the rider’s kite is behind her and as a result her legs are penduluming up in front of her, much like those early days of trying to jump but forgetting to bring the kite forward.
 Her shoulders are leaning back and her front knee is lifted.